sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-slider-extension/cp-mobile-dev-kit-slider-extension.md

     }
     ```

-5. Save the `MySliderPlugin/iOS/MySlider.ts` file if not saved already.

-6. In `MySliderPlugin/MySlider.ts` file, copy and paste the following code.
+4. In `MySliderPlugin/MySlider.ts` file, copy and paste the following code.

     ```JavaScript / TypeScript
     import * as application from '@nativescript/core/application';